 Additionally, some writers create a “rough thumbnail sketch” – small drawings for each page, which they send to the artist to give the insight into how to visualize each page.

 Focus on the first few cards.
-Work up the general plot and dialogue for the first part.
+Develop the general plot and dialogue for the first part.
 The most important rule is to keep your manga simple.
 Additionally, remember that in the case of manga, being concise is fundamental.
 Your dialogues should have a natural form while the action and expression of the characters should be central in your story.

 As a rule, manga has from four to six panels.
 A five-page section will thus include twenty to thirty panels.
 Work through your written scene and number the sections that will constitute the panels.